 Remember Theon pre-Reek?
 Arriving at Pyke to seek an alliance with Balon?
 That Iron Island port he docked at is actually a far calmer Ballintoy Harbour in County Antrim.
-Still used by local fishermen and boatmen, it was here Theon was baptised as his sister Yara looked on.
+Still used by local fishermen and boatmen, it was here Theon was baptized as his sister Yara looked on.
 The little harbour is a spear’s throw from the iconic Giant’s Causeway, a natural wonder on the Causeway Coastal Route.

 As you creep into Antrim’s Cushendun Caves, which formed over a period of 400 million years, bear in mind that this is the same spot where Melisandre birthed the shadow assassin.
 She also burned the old gods on Dragonstone, otherwise known as Downhill Strand in County Londonderry, a scenic beach dominated by the elegant 18th century ruins of Mussenden Temple.